-This article contains examples about how to operate SQLite database table data via android ListView control.
-It shows how to load, add, edit, delete and refresh rows in android ListView while save the modified result data back to SQLite database table.
+This article contains examples of how to operate SQLite database table data via android ListView control.
+It shows how to load, add, edit, delete and refresh rows in android ListView while saving the modified result data back to the SQLite database table.

-This example will tell you how to encapsulate android SQLite database operations in java class, then you can reuse them to operate different SQLite database and tables.
+This example will tell you how to encapsulate android SQLite database operations in the java class, then you can reuse them to operate different SQLite databases and tables.

-This article contains example about how to create SQLite database, how to create table and how to insert, update, delete, query SQLite table.
-You can read article Android SQLite Database Introduction for general SQLite concepts.
+This article contains examples about how to create an SQLite database, how to create a table, and how to insert, update, delete, query SQLite tables.
+You can read the article Android SQLite Database Introduction for general SQLite concepts.

-Android use SQLite as it’s default built-in database.
-SQLite is a light weight relational database.
-The database operation speed is very fast and it occupied disk space is small.
-Usually it only need some hundred KB disk space to run.
+Android uses SQLite as it’s default built-in database.
+SQLite is a lightweight relational database.
+The database operation speed is very fast and its occupied disk space is small.
+Usually, it only needs some hundred KB of disk space to run.